About Japanese confections

 It is like sweet azuki soup.

-Of course, it is served in summer.
+Of course, it is served mainly in midsummer.

 White shaved ice like fresh snow is heaped up in a bowl and colorful syrup is put on it.